Restorative Dentistry, Charleston, SC

 Fillings: Your dentist removes decayed areas of your teeth and replaces them

 with durable fillings.
-Fillings are typically made of silver amalgam,
+Fillings are typically made of silver amalgam or tooth-colored composite resin.

 -